owenmonroe/knowledge_periodicals_text_reuse/007_transcripts3.md

 Sold by all booksellers and news vendors in the Kingdom, hawkers and dealers in the periodical publications.
 Supplied on wholesale terms by WS or Paternoster, Row, G Burger, Holywell Street, London, and by the publishers agent in the following places.

 Aberdeen...
 Brown and Co.

 Bath...
 George.

 Birmingham...
 Langbridge.

 Bristol...
 Wesley and Co.

 Cambridge...
 Stevenson

 Carlisle...
 Thurnham.

 Chelmsford...
 Guy

 Colchester...
 Swinborne & Co.

 Derby...
 Wilkins and Son

 Dublin...
 Curry Jun. & Co,

 Dundee...
 Shaw.

 Edinburgh...
 Oliver and Boyd.

 Exeter...
 Penny and Co.

 Glasgow...
 Griffin and Co.

 Hull...
 Wilson.

 Lancashire and Cheshire...
 Banks and Co.
 Manchester.

 Leeds...
 Robinson.

 Leicester...
 Combe.

 Liverpool...
 Hughes.

 Newcastle-on-Tyne...
 Finlay & Charlton; Empson.

 Nottingham...
 Wright

 Oxford...
 Slatter.

 Sheffield...
 Ridge.

 Shrewsbury...
 Eddowes.

 Worcester...
 Deightton.

 _____
 C. Richards Printer, 100, St. Martin's Lane, Charing Cross
 <br/><br/>

 ## Rooks in _The Saturday Magazine_, 1835
-### The following transcript is of the entire text of the full page of _The Saturday Magazine_ July 25, 1835, issue, including the article  on the "evening proceedings and manoeuvres of the Rooks."
+### The following transcript is of the entire text of the full page of _The Saturday Magazine_ July 25, 1835, issue, including the article  on the "evening proceedings and manoeuvres of the rooks."

 #### Left Column